 Dear Members,

-My one of the employees has given resignation and than he had taken a back his resignation by saying that he has made this decision in anger.
+One of my employees has given a resignation, and then he retracted it by saying he made the decision in anger.

-1. Can we terminate that employee as he has taken a back his resignation?
+1. Can we terminate the employee since he retracted his resignation?

-2. Or if its not possible than can we accept his resignation though he has taken a back?
+2. If termination is not an option, can we accept his resignation even though he retracted it?

-For one thing we have clearly decided that we do not want that employee in our company.
+We have decided that we do not want this employee in our company.

-Dear HR Members kindly give me your valuable thoughts so I can proceed.
+Dear HR Members, please share your valuable thoughts so I can decide on the next steps.

 From India, Pune